Personalised Learning Policy

-With the current school resources, we are yet to have the capacity to accommodate students with severe learning challenges (e.g. severe speech, autism, physical impediments etc.).
+With the current school resources, we are yet to have the capacity to accommodate students with severe learning challenges (e.g. severe speech, autism, physical impediments, etc.).
 Families with children who are facing more severe challenges will be provided the contacts of additional community resources in order to suit their family’s needs.
 The ARIS team reserves the right to determine the appropriateness of all potential students’ enrollment.

 Learning difficulties can arise at any time as a result of new curriculum demands, changed rates of learning, absence from school, settling into a new educational environment or a specific learning or language difficulty.

 - Students who are displaying challenges will be provided internal support and accommodations to the extent they are available.
 If the student continues to have challenges despite support measures, the parents/caregivers will be requested to seek external assessments.

-PLD identification assessments may consistent of:
+- SEN identification assessments may consistent of:

-o Meeting with parents/caregivers
+- Meeting with parents/caregivers

-o Advice from previous schools
+- Advice from previous schools

-o Advice from external professionals
+- Advice from external professionals

-o Standardized formal assessments
+- Standardized formal assessments

-o Specialized assessments
+- Specialized assessments

-o Observations or informal assessments
+- Observations or informal assessments

 - If/when a student receives a formal assessment from an outside professional, the below flow chart addresses the internal process of communication and documentation:

 - There may be a need to challenge able students and stimulate a higher level of achievement, in a particular area, or across subject areas.
 The term ‘Gifted and Talented’ (G&T) is used to describe those students who are achieving or who have the potential to achieve a level substantially beyond the rest of their peer group.
 G&T students may also present with a learning difficulty.

 - ARIS believes in the “whole child” approach to education, which involves all the staff adhering to a model of good practice.

 - ARIS staff are committed to identifying and providing for the needs of all children in a wholly inclusive environment.

-• ARIS works to make all school building and facilities physically accessible
+- ARIS works to make all school building and facilities physically accessible

-• Access to the curriculum:
+- Access to the curriculum:

-o The curriculum will be differentiated to meet the needs of individual students.
+- The curriculum will be differentiated to meet the needs of individual students.
 Teaching styles and flexible grouping will reflect this approach.